antoniogiacomelli/RK0/README.md

 - _Highly Modular with clean and consistent API_

 - _Low Footprint_:
-Less than 3KiB ROM²
+Less than 3KiB ROM¹

-_¹ 4 cycles on ARMv7M.
-ARMv6M yields O(1), ~11 cycles._

-_² Core system, does not account optional services and application size._
+_¹ Core system, does not account optional services and application size._

 ## Use it